jadewowgreen/jadewowgreen/README.md

 Key Findings: (1) Cost and time were the biggest barriers, not lack of interest in research; (2) Businesses needed templates and step-by-step guides, not just concepts; (3) Research needed to be framed as "customer feedback" not "user research" to reduce intimidation; (4) Peer learning and community support were essential for adoption

-Impact: Honorable mention at IU Leadership Conference (200+ submissions); 5 businesses successfully conducted their first user research using the toolkit
+Impact: Honorable mention at IU Leadership Conference; businesses used the toolkit to conduct their first user research

 ## 🛠️ Skills